emichael/dslabs/README.md

 ### Visualization
-This framework is integrated with the [Oddity](https://github.com/uwplse/oddity) distributed systems visualization tool, created by [Doug Woos](https://www.dougwoos.com/).
+This framework is integrated with a visual debugger.
 This tool allows students to interactively explore executions of the distributed systems they build.
 By exploring executions of their distributed system, students can very quickly test their own hypotheses about how their nodes should behave, helping them discover bugs in their protocols and gain a deeper understanding for the way their systems work.
 Additionally, the tool is used to visualize the invariant-violating traces produced by the model-checker.

 ## Assignments